Scroti/casino-offers-demo/docs/ENV_SETUP.md

 ### Step 5: Verify

-1. Go to `/admin/analytics` page
+1. Go to `/admin` dashboard page
-2. You should see a blue "Debug Info" box in development mode
+2. You should see the Google Analytics card with your Measurement ID
 3. Check the console for: `GA Measurement ID from env: G-HW4HZYZ5V7`
-4. The warning should disappear and you should see the analytics cards
+4. The warning should disappear and you should see the "Open Google Analytics" button

 ## Common Issues